MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-editor.md

 ms.workload:
   - "multiple"
 ---
-# Quickstart: Use the code editor
+# Learn to use the code editor

 In this 10-minute introduction to the code editor in Visual Studio, we'll add code to a file to look at some of the ways that Visual Studio makes writing, navigating, and understanding code easier.

 If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2017) page to install it for free.

-This quickstart assumes you're already familiar with a programming language.
+This article assumes you're already familiar with a programming language.
 If you aren't, we suggest you look at one of the programming quickstarts first, such as create a web app with [Python](../ide/quickstart-python.md) or [C#](../ide/tutorial-csharp-aspnet-core.md), or create a console app with [Visual Basic](../ide/quickstart-visual-basic-console.md) or [C++](../ide/getting-started-with-cpp-in-visual-studio.md).

 ## Create a new code file